solana-labs/solana/book/src/programs.md

 that drops to zero lamports is purged.

 If an account is marked "executable", it will only be used by a *loader* to run programs.
-For example, programs compiled to BPF are marked executable and loaded by the BPF loader.
+For example, a BPF-compiled program is marked executable and loaded by the BPF loader.
 No program is allowed to modify the contents of an executable account.

-Accounts also include "owner" metadata.
+An account also includes "owner" metadata.
 The owner is a program ID.
 The runtime grants the program write access to the account if its ID matches the owner.
 If an account is not owned by a program, the program is permitted to read its data and credit the account.

 In the same way that a Linux user uses a path to look up a file, a Solana client uses public keys to look up accounts.
 To create an account, the client generates a *keypair* and registers its public key using the CreateAccount instruction.
 Once registered, transactions reference account keys to grant programs access to accounts.
 The runtime grants programs read access by default.
-To grant write access, the client must either assign the account to a program ID or sign the transaction using the keypair's *secret key*.
-Since only the owner of the secret key can produce valid signatures matching the account's public key, the runtime recognizes the signature as authorization to modify account data or debit the account.
+To grant write access, the client must either assign the account to a program or sign the transaction using the keypair's *secret key*.
+Since only the holder of the secret key can produce valid signatures matching the account's public key, the runtime recognizes the signature as authorization to modify account data or debit the account.